tsachiblau/geometricComputerVisionProject/README.md

 	2. the v vector is getting huge
 	3. work on laplace beltrami
 	4. better way to choose part of the dog(a unique part of the dog)

+TODO list:
+	1. put on grid
+	2. show a few eigen funtions